MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Update-CsAutoAttendant.md

 ## INPUTS

 ### String
-The Remove-CsAutoAttendant cmdlet accepts a string as the Identity parameter.
+The Update-CsAutoAttendant cmdlet accepts a string as the Identity parameter.

 ## OUTPUTS